American Community School in Amman: Facilities

 The School is housed on approximately 9 acres of land in West Amman.
-Facilities include 60 classrooms, 5 modern science laboratories, a Collaborative Learning Commons which includes a maker space, one video and audio production studio, a sports and fine arts center, 2 playing fields, 2 tennis courts, and facilities for art, drama, and music education.
+Facilities include 60 classrooms, 5 modern science laboratories,over 250 solar systems, a Collaborative Learning Commons which includes a maker space, one video and audio production studio, a sports and fine arts center, 2 playing fields, 2 tennis courts, and facilities for art, drama, and music education.

 Faculty

 The faculty is composed of 79 members, including 48 U.S. citizens, 15 host-country nationals, and 16 third-country nationals.
 Over 75% of the teachers hold a master's degree in education.

 Enrollment

 Total enrollment for the 2014–2015 school year was approximately 750 students from 47 nations.
 Of the student population, 20% are American, 30% are Jordanian, 3% are Canadian, and 47% are from additional countries.
 The high school enrollment was 200 students, with 47 in the class of 2014.

 Sports & Activities

 ACS belongs to both the Near East Schools Activities Conference (NESAC) and the International Schools Activities Conference (ISAC) for athletics competitions, academic games, and fine arts activities.
 It is also involved with various local Jordanian conferences and organizations.
 In order for students to participate in extracurricular activities, they must maintain their academic eligibility.
 It used to be a member of the Eastern Mediterranean Activities Conference (EMAC), until that conference shut down in 2011.

 Academic Games, Badminton, Band & Choir, Basketball, Forensics, Soccer, Swimming, Tennis, Track & Field, and Volleyball are offered to students at the Varsity and Junior Varsity levels.
 Junior Varsity (JV) is defined as students under the age of 16 as of September 1, and Varsity is defined as students under the age of 19 as of September 1 of that current year.
 At ACS, only students in 10th grade or higher are allowed to participate in Varsity sports.
 Only students in 8th grade or higher are allowed to participate in JV sports.

 Other groups and activities offered to students include Adventure Club, Arabic Club, Drama, National Honor Society, Model United Nations, and Student Council.